 In my recent trip East I found a great prejudice existing in the minds of many people against the officers of the army.
-The Indian bureau has managed to throw on them the odium of all the horrible cruelties for which the officials of the Indian office alone are responsible.
-After a good deal of investigation I have come to the conclusion that this sentiment has been created by a studied effort on the part of these officials.
-Many slanderous paragraphs going the rounds of the press of the eastern States I trace directly to Mr. Hayt, and some of them to Mr. A. C. Barstow.
-Everybody in this part of the country knows that the massacre of the Cheyennes last winter was caused by the cruel order of the Indian Dureau to force them back to the malaria-infested districts of the Indian Territory, from whence they had fled to save the lives of their wives and children.
+The Indian bureau has managed to throw on them the odium of all the horrible cruelties for which the officials of the Indian office alone are responsible, After a good deal of investigation I have come to the conclusion that this sentiment has been created by a studied effort on the part of these officials.
+Many slanderous paragraphs going the rounds of the press of the eastern States I trace directly to Mr. Hayt, and some of them to Mr. A.C Barstow.
+Everybody in this part of the country knows that the massacre of the Cheyennes last winter was caused by the cruel order of the Indian bureau to force them back to malaria-infested districts of the Indian Territory, from whence they had fled to save the lives of their wives and children.
 Mr. Barstow refers to this in his report as follows:

-"I call attention to an exhibition lately given of the treatment of the indians by the military.
-They Cheyennes were given to the care of the army.
+"I call attention to an exhibition lately given the treatment if the Indians by the military.
+The Cheyennes were given to the care of the army.
 When it was announced that they refused to go back to the Indian territory, the military tried to starve them into giving up.
-They resolved to go back to their own friends rather than starve.
-They leaped out of the windows and escaped; the military pursued them and forty were killed.
+They resolved to go back to their own friends rath [[black oval smudge]] starve.
+They leapt out of the win [[black oval smudge]] d escaped; the military persued then a [[more of the same black oval smudge]] rty were killed.
 These people were defenseless and were shot in cold blood."